apioo/psx-schema/README.md

 --------- | -----------
-HTML | Generates a HTML representation of the schema JsonSchema | Generates a [JsonSchema](http://json-schema.org/) specification Sample | Generates a sample format using provided data XSD | Generates a [XSD](https://www.w3.org/TR/xmlschema-0/) specification
+HTML | Generates a HTML representation of the schema JsonSchema | Generates a [JsonSchema](http://json-schema.org/) specification PHP | Generates a PHP class representing the schema using annotations XSD | Generates a [XSD](https://www.w3.org/TR/xmlschema-0/) specification

 ## Usage

 ```php
 // read a schema from a JsonSchema file
 $schema = JsonSchema::fromFile('schema.json');